Ollanta Humala: Early life, family, and education

 Humala was born in Lima, Peru on 27 June 1962.
-His father Isaac Humala, who is of Quechua ethnicity, is a labour lawyer, member of the Communist Party of Peru – Red Fatherland, and ideological leader of the Ethnocacerista movement.
+His father Isaac Humala, who is of Quechua ethnicity, is a labor lawyer, member of the Communist Party of Peru – Red Fatherland, and ideological leader of the Ethnocacerista movement.
 Ollanta's mother is Elena Tasso, from an old Italian family established in Peru at the end of the 19th century.
-He is the brother of Antauro Humala, now serving a 25-year prison sentence for kidnapping 17 Police officers for 3 days and killing 4 of them and in 2020 was responsible for the removal of former President Martín Vizcarra, and professor Ulises Humala.
-Humala was born in Peru and attended the French-Peruvian school Franco-Peruano, and later the "Colegio Cooperativo La Union," established by part of the Peruvian-Japanese community in Lima.
+He is the brother of Antauro Humala, who later served a 25-year prison sentence for kidnapping 17 police officers for 3 days and killing 4 of them in the Andahuaylas uprising and whose party Union for Peru was involved in the removal of former President Martín Vizcarra in 2020.
+Another brother is the academic and politician Ulises Humala.
+Humala attended the French-Peruvian school Franco-Peruano, and later the "Colegio Cooperativo La Union," established by part of the Peruvian-Japanese community in Lima.

 He began his military career in 1980 when he entered the Chorrillos Military School, like his brother Antauro (who had done so a year earlier).
 In 1983, he was a student at the School of the Americas (SOA), in the cadet combat course.
-He graduated as an Artillery lieutenant on January 1, 1984, forming part of the "Heroes of Pucará and Marcavalle" class.
+He graduated as an Artillery lieutenant on 1 January 1984, forming part of the "Heroes of Pucará and Marcavalle" class.

 In 1997, he earned the graduate diploma of PADE in Business Administration from ESAN Graduate School of Business.
-In 2001, he completed a master's degree at the Center for Higher National Studies (CAEN) in National Defense and in 2002, he successfully completed a master's degree in Political Science at the Pontifical Catholic University of Peru.
+In 2001, he completed a master's degree at the Center for Higher National Studies (CAEN) in National Defense and in 2002, he successfully completed a master's degree in political science at the Pontifical Catholic University of Peru.